AGATEX: Dominion Paint CEO Alleges Collusion by Fidelity Bank, RNAQ in Factory Takeover

 Source: UGC

-According to reports by ClassFM, Adom claimed the action followed a coordinated process involving his joint venture partner, Quick Angels Limited (QAL), led by Richard Nii Armah Quaye (RNAQ), alongside some officials of Fidelity Bank and members of the Ghana Police Service.
+According to reports by ClassFM, Adom claimed the action followed a coordinated process involving his joint venture partner, Quick Angels Limited (QAL), led by Richard Nii Armah Quaye (RNAQ), alongside some officials of Fidelity Bank and some members of the Ghana Police Service.

 Adom stressed that the development resulted in him losing full control of the company under disputed circumstances.